Postcards from a Covid-America

 Video

-An Italian student in Ohio watched her country reel from the coronavirus pandemic.
+Meet the Italian student on exchange in Ohio, who had to watch from afar as her home country reeled from the coronavirus pandemic.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.